csolink/csolink-model/docs/Activity.md

 ## Uses Mixins

- *  mixin: [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral living, organization or mechanical actor in the world
+ *  mixin: [ActivityAndBehavior](ActivityAndBehavior.md) - Activity or behavior of any independent integral healthy, organization or mechanical actor in the world

 ## Attributes